linucksrox/hugoblog/content/post/kubernetes-storage-with-openebs.md

   - Identify one of the io-engine pods: `kubectl get po -l app=io-engine -n openebs`
   - Exec into the pod: `kubectl exec -it openebs-io-engine-jpnrh -c io-engine -n openebs -- bin/sh`
   - `ls -lh /dev/disk/by-id/` - grab the one pointing to `/dev/sdb` in our case, which for me is `scsi-0QEMU_QEMU_HARDDISK_drive-scsi1`
-- FYI I went with uring instead of aio since it's newer and supposedly better
+- FYI I went with uring instead of aio since it's the new kid on the block
 ```yaml
 # diskpool-1.yaml
 apiVersion: "openebs.io/v1beta2"